 The Trust Fund serves as a defined benefit retirement plan where retirees receive a monthly benefit for their lifetime, and generally, an annual increase (AI) each year, as eligible.
 Members of affiliated employers are eligible to receive a lifetime monthly retirement benefit when certain age and service credit requirements are met.
 These eligibilities vary by the membership date and consider credited service at key dates.
 The benefits are based upon a defined or fixed multiplier, age, years of credited service, and highest average salary (HAS).
-For most employees, HAS, as of December 31, 2019, is one-twelfth of the average of the highest annual salaries that are associated with three periods (five periods, under certain circumstances) of 12 consecutive months under PERA-covered employment.
+For most employees, HAS, as of December 31, 2021, is one-twelfth of the average of the highest annual salaries that are associated with one period (five periods, under certain circumstances) of 12 consecutive months under PERA-covered employment.
 The basic retirement benefit equals 2.5% x HAS x Years of Service.
-If a member reaches early retirement requirements, then the monthly amount is reduced to consider the early receipt of monthly payments.
+If a member reaches early retirement eligibility and wishes to begin benefit payments prior to achieving the full retirement requirements, then the monthly amount is reduced to consider the early receipt of monthly payments.
 Alternatively, if greater, a lifetime benefit is available that is calculated by annuitizing the member's account.
 At benefit commencement, the member can choose from different payment options, some of which can continue after the retiree's death to a named beneficiary, and for which the benefit amount is appropriately adjusted.